advance100/doc_webpack/chunks.md

 ## Optimizing the chunk count

-If your codebase is splitted into too much chunks, there are options to merge multiple chunks into one file.
+If your codebase is split into too much chunks, there are options to merge multiple chunks into one file.

 > @sokra: I recommend to set many split points and let webpack merge them, because it has a good overall view of the compilation (with the chunk contents and sizes).